Xiaohan5349/approw-docs-v1/docs/en/guides/authentication/mobile-sso/README.md

 <LastUpdated/>

-Mobile application single sign-on (SSO) is similar to traditional[Web application SSO](../sso/README.md), which means that in multiple application systems, users only need to log in once to access all trusted application systems.
+Mobile application single sign-on (SSO) is similar to traditional [Web application SSO](../sso/README.md), which means that in multiple application systems, users only need to log in once to access all trusted application systems.

 Approw currently supports two forms of mobile SSO: